RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-GUIDE.rst

 **__launch_bounds__**

 GPU multiprocessors have a fixed pool of resources (primarily registers and shared memory) which are shared by the actively running warps.
-Using more resources can increase IPC of the kernel but reduces the resources available for other warps and limits the number of warps that can be simulaneously running.
+Using more resources can increase IPC of the kernel but reduces the resources available for other warps and limits the number of warps that can be simultaneously running.
 Thus GPUs have a complex relationship between resource usage and performance.

 hip_launch_bounds allows the application to provide usage hints that influence the resources (primarily registers) used by the generated code. hip_launch_bounds is a function attribute that must be attached to a global function: